kanety/ii_finder/README.md

   end
 end

-UsersFinder.call.to_sql
+ItemsFinder.call.to_sql
-#=> SELECT "users".* FROM "users" ORDER BY "users"."id" DESC
+#=> SELECT "items".* FROM "items" ORDER BY "items"."id" DESC
 ```

 Note that finder does not handle the return value of callback.